Best 40 S&W Ammo For Self-Defense & Target Practice

 - Muzzle Energy: 563 ft-lbs

-Because it's a 150- grain bullet, it travels fast; what's surprising is how much energy it has out of the muzzle compared to heavier bullets.
-150gr is the best grain for 40 S&W in terms of velocity and energy, which is what makes this an excellent round.
+Because it's a 150 grain bullet, it travels fast.
+What's surprising is how much energy it has at the muzzle compared to heavier bullets.
+In terms of velocity and energy, 150 grains is a good weight for 40 S&W, which is what makes this an excellent round.
+However, some would disagree with that statement, believing that 150 grains is too light of a projectile.

-The Underwood 150gr JHP is the most deadly 40 cal ammo because it's fast, penetrates well, and carries a lot of energy with it to transfer into the bad guy.
-However, other .40 ammo is very lethal and will give you a good chance of defending yourself if the need arises.
+The Underwood 150 grain JHP is the most effective .40 caliber ammo for self-defense because it's fast, penetrates well, and carries a lot of energy to transfer to the threat.
+However, other 40 ammo is very effective and will give you a good chance of defending yourself if the need arises.

-When it comes to concealed carry talk, you'll hear enthusiasts mention stopping power, knockdown power, and several other terms; in short, they're talking about how much force the bullet transfers to the target.
+When it comes to concealed carry, enthusiasts mention stopping power, knockdown power, and several other terms.
+In short, they're talking about how much force the bullet transfers to the target.

 Specs